PerikiyoXD/GTAIV-GTAConnected-Patcher/README.md

 - Backing up any existing `Retail` folder before replacing it
 - Showing and copying the final `GTAIV.exe` path for use in GTA Connected

+## Download

+A prebuilt Windows executable is available on the [releases page](https://github.com/PerikiyoXD/GTAIV-GTAConnected-Patcher/releases/download/1.0/GTAIV-GTAConnected-Patcher.exe).

 ## Requirements

 - Windows